How to Use This Calculator

 Estimate the percentage of prints that fail, which adds wasted depreciation cost to your hourly rate.

-The calculator displays six results: Total Machine Hour Rate, Depreciation/hr, Operating/hr, Electricity/hr, Monthly Gross Revenue, and Printer Lifespan in months.
+The calculator displays eight results: Total Machine Hour Rate, Depreciation/hr, Operating/hr, Electricity/hr, Maintenance/hr, Failure Cost/hr, Monthly Gross Revenue, and Printer Lifespan in months.
+Additionally, review the 'Cost Breakdown & Insights' panel for a detailed hourly cost contribution and key takeaways.

 Example Calculation